 For me the performative highlight of both of this evening's shows is Ella Clarke and Catríona Ní Mhurchú's Goblom.
 The text, performed by Ní Mhurchú, is in a particularly ancient strain of Irish.
 This textual impenetrability is an intelligent match for the shifting specifics of a contemporary dance performance.
 The performers grow and orbit around each other, as if Clarke is a piece of animated set for a moment, then an echo of Ní Mhurchú's hurt and angry Badhb.
 And as Clarke grows and articulates her movement, a great rhythmic inhalation which reaches upward and outward, suddenly and subtly she is the heart of the performance, the hurt and anger around her beaten back for a while by her radiant optimism.
 Suddenly they are aspects of one character, a surface and a core.
 And then like a sinewave, Clarke slowly shrinks, everything shifts.
 Ní Mhurchú is the centre again, crawling and ranging the stage, and Clarke's revealed core is again hidden under a wash of confusion and anger.
 It's a great essay in dynamic and relational shifts.
 I look forward to seeing the finished piece soon.

-Music Generation Limerick contribute two performances tonight, both young bands.
+Music Generation Limerick contributed two performances, both young bands.
 I have not seen a teenage band in many years, probably since I was in such a band myself, and it was fun to watch these performers through the foggy lens of old age.
 The first was a slightly shy group who warmed up into something melodic and enjoyable.
 They were brave and they did well, in front of a crowd they didn't know, and without much of a soundcheck.
 The process of testing your creativity in front of an impartial audience is an important one, there are so many variables out of one's control, and they deserve a lot of credit for throwing themselves into this unknown.
 The second band had a few amusing hitches during their set-up, but these were entirely forgiven when the black metal screamo vocals of the singer kicked in.
 Proper order.

 As a longtime endurer of misphonia, I was a little apprehensive reading the title of Limerick Youth Theatre's Chewing.
 I shouldn't have worried.
 It's a likeable and hilarious movie about what it's like when for whatever reason - real or imagined – we are pushed beyond our control.
 I liked literally every one of the performers, but the central actor was just brilliant.
 Her diffident but hopeful manner was familiar and convincing, and the entirely unexpected twist in the tale was carried so well because of the work she did along the way.
 Well scripted, genuinely funny, and uniquely told entirely through the eyes of a bunch of teenagers.
 More of this kind of thing!